foresterre/foresterre.github.io/content/posts/2023-04-19_todo_macro_api_design.md

 +++
-title = "Using the todo! macro to prototype your API" date = 2023-04-19
+title = "Using the todo! macro to prototype your API (draft)" date = 2023-04-19

 [taxonomies]
 tags = ["Rust", "macro", "API design"]
 +++

-I like Rust's `todo!` macro a lot.
-I use it often to block out an initial concept for an API.
+Rust is a modern language in many ways.
+It has many great aspects, some in the language, some in the tooling, and also some in the standard library.
+In this post I will discuss a macro, which is part of the standard library, and I have come to use a lot.

+Let's sketch a situation.
+You're designing and implementing a library for some great idea you had.
+And you would like to design some fluent API, which  this library accessible, if not for others, then most definitely also for yourself.

+One way to figure out the design of the library is to write a prototype, and write the bare minimum to block out the the initial concept of the API.
+I hear you think: Rust is not to most convenient prototyping language, because it's quite strict and verbose: we have to satisfy the borrow checker and, in many places Rust requires you to explicitely type your code.
+And altough I believe both will help you design better code, I can also understand the argument that it reduces the prototyping velocity at least a bit.

+Luckily for us, the Rust standard library has a useful tool in its toolbox, to prevent just that from happening: the [todo!]() macro.

-For example, [imagine](https://github.com/foresterre/rust-releases) we're (re-)designing a Rust API to fetch Rust releases.
+Let's look at an example, [imagine](https://github.com/foresterre/rust-releases) we're re-designing a Rust API to fetch Rust releases metadata.

-Let's first create a few data structures around the concept of "releases":
+Let's first protpotype a few data structures around the concept of "releases":

 ```rust
 /// A data structure consisting of the set of known Rust releases.